djndl1/CSNotes/java/java_concurrency.md

 }
 ```

+A `Future` returns the results of a function, allows determination of whether execution has completed, and provides a means to cancel execution.
 A `Future` holds the result of an asynchronous computation.
 A computation is started and the `Future` is given.
 The owner of the `Future` object can obtain the result when it is ready.

 ```java
 V get()                             // blocks until the computation is finished